wchan2/mock_service/README.md

 - Registering endpoints that can send callbacks hooks back to your service
 - Registering endpoints that return specific responses based on timing; used to mock APIs that require polling to keep on top of statuses
+- Client SDKs to create mock endpoints and the responses in the mock service for testing purposes
+- YAML support for simplified configuration files
+- Dockerfile and sample docker-compose file that can be used with services under test

 ## Examples